htcondor/htcondor/docs/users-manual/dagman-applications.rst

 DATA
 ''''

+:index:`DAG input file<single: DAG input file; DATA command>`

 As of version 8.3.5, *condor\_dagman* no longer supports DATA nodes.

 PARENT …CHILD
 '''''''''''''

+:index:`DAG input file<single: DAG input file; PARENT CHILD command>`

 The *PARENT* *CHILD* command specifies the dependencies within the DAG.
-Nodes are parents and/or children within the DAG.
+:index:`DAGMan<single: DAGMan; describing dependencies>`\ Nodes are parents and/or children within the DAG.
 A parent node must be completed successfully before any of its children may be started.
 A child node may only be started once all its parents have successfully completed.

 The syntax used for each dependency (PARENT/CHILD) command is